chrisant996/clink/docs/clink.md

 The muted text shows a suggestion that might be what you intend to type.
 You can accept the muted text into the input line by pressing the <kbd>Right</kbd> key.

 If you press <kbd>Tab</kbd> then that invokes [completion](#how-completion-works) instead.
 Completion is something you manually invoke to offer possible completions for a word or argument position.
-Auto-suggestion automatically offers suggestions for a whole input line, and the suggestions can come from the saved command history or from the list of possible completions.
+Auto-suggestion automatically offers a suggestion for a whole input line, and the suggestion can come from the saved command history or from the list of possible completions.
+There can be many possible completions available, but there is never more than one auto-suggestion available.

 The [`autosuggest.hint`](#autosuggest_hint) setting controls whether to show the `[Right]=Accept Suggestion` usage hint when a suggestion is available.